 - Step 6 Cook for 16-18 minutes, depending on the thickness of the cookie.
 Remove when the tops are golden brown.

 - Step 7 Let cool completely before you dip them!

 - Step 8 Bitter Sweet Chocolate

-- Step 10 I nest the smaller bowl in the larger that has 1/2 cup of boiling water in it.
-Works great, just be careful not to fill the larger bowl too high with water.
+- Step 10 I nest the smaller bowl in the larger one that has 1/2 cup of boiling water in it.
+Works great.
+Just be careful not to fill the larger bowl too high with water.
 It will flow into the chocolate.
 Yes, I learned this the hard way.

 - Step 11 Combine all the ingredients in your nested bowls and melt.
 Stir and make sure all the chocolate pieces are melted.!